-Yoga Outreach is piloting a sliding scale for our trainings in 2020.
+Yoga Outreach offers a sliding scale for our trainings.

 There are a limited amount of slots for classes offered at the middle and lower end of the scale.
 Please be mindful that if you purchase a price at the lowest end of the scale when you can truthfully afford the higher ticket prices, you are limiting access to those who truly need the gift of financial flexibility.
 Being honest with yourself and your financial situation when engaging with sliding scale practices grows strong and sustainable communities.
 Please see the scale descriptions at the bottom of this page for more details. *Adapted from wortsandcunning.com/blog/sliding-scale.

 The highest dollar amount reflects the true cost of the class.
 Choose this option if you:

 - have personal savings